 4. Strain the liquid and store in pint-sized jars or containers.
 Store in fridge or freezer.
 Be sure to label your stocks as they all look the same.

-5. Pick the meat away from the bones (it will just fall off by this time) and refrigerate or freeze it to add to your soup later or use it like you would canned tuna fish.
+5. Pick the meat away from the bones (it will just fall off by this time) and refrigerate or freeze it to add to your soup later – or use it as you would canned tuna fish.

 I like to heat up some stock, add some veggies and left over fish, and slurp it on a cold, winter day.
-(Slurping not required.)
 You can also warm it up and sip it from a mug since sipping is more dignified.

 Recently, I’ve been using fish stock to make Homemade Ketchup.
-Any way you eat it, it’s going to give you health benefits that will make you want to wear pigtails and wave your pom-poms madly in the air.
+Any way you eat it, it’s health benefits will make you want to wear pigtails and wave your pom-poms madly in the air.

 And guess what?
 It’s not fishy at all – it’s DELICIOUS!